 - 1. Utilize effective communication skills; - 2.
-Participate as a member of the massage therapy health team in the coordination and delivery of Massage Therapy. - 3.
-Enter the work force as entry-level massage therapists. - Use the principles and techniques of massage to assess and appropriately treat soft tissue dysfunction which may benefit from massage. - Have adequate information, demonstration and practice to perform massage procedures competently and safely. - Possess the necessary information and knowledge to understand the business, marketing, budgeting, insurance, advertising, ethical and legal principles, issues and concerns of the profession. - Communicate effectively with clients, other heath care providers and the community at large as to the benefits and advisability of massage. - 8.
+Participate as a member of the massage therapy health team in the coordination and delivery of massage therapy. - 3.
+Enter the work force as entry-level massage therapists. - 4.
+Use the principles and techniques of massage to assess and appropriately treat soft tissue dysfunction which may benefit from massage. - 5.
+Have adequate information, demonstration and practice to perform massage procedures competently and safely. - Possess the necessary information and knowledge to understand the business, marketing, budgeting, insurance, advertising, ethical and legal principles, issues and concerns of the profession. - Communicate effectively with clients, other heath care providers and the community at large as to the benefits and advisability of massage. - 8.
 Have the knowledge and skills necessary to open and manage a private practice.

-As a Calhoun Community College Therapeutic Massage Therapy student, you will be given the skills and knowledge required to succeed as a professional massage therapist, including proficiency in the major massage therapy techniques including Swedish, Trigger Point Therapy, Neuromuscular Therapy, Deep Tissue, and Myofascial Release.
+The Calhoun Community College Therapeutic Massage Therapy student will be taught the skills and knowledge required to succeed as a professional massage therapist, to include: proficiency in the major massage therapy techniques such as, Swedish, Trigger Point Therapy, Neuromuscular Therapy, Deep Tissue, and Myofascial Release.